 Scope of Work

 While some interior designers take up only the designing, some help you pick the furniture and decor as well.
 If you want a hassle-free experience, then check for a designer who can supervise the entire work from procurement of furniture and decor, carpentry work for the kitchen and wardrobes along with installation.
 For any civil work required, check the entire scope.
 False ceiling, flooring and painting are also considered as separate services.
-The pricing varies based on all these tasks and services.
+How much does an interior designer charge varies based on all these tasks and services.